BrightcoveConsultingReusableComponents/Cast-Player-Sample/firebase.md

 # Introduction
+# IMPORTANT: The info from the database was exported to a json file in database.json, so it can be reused on another server.
 ## Reasons to use Firebase
 * JSON storage and real time updates
 * Automatically scales with the app (paid account)